-As you can see below, Hubspot's revenue growth has been impressive over the last year, growing from quarterly revenue of $203.6 million, to $310.7 million.
+As you can see below, HubSpot's revenue growth has been impressive over the last year, growing from quarterly revenue of $228.3 million, to $339.1 million.

-This was a standout quarter for Hubspot with quarterly revenue up an absolutely stunning 52.6% year on year. which is above average for the company.
-Quarter on quarter the revenue increased by $29.4 million in Q2, which was roughly in line with the Q1 2021 increase.
+And unsurprisingly, this was another great quarter for HubSpot with revenue up an absolutely stunning 48.5% year on year.
+Quarter on quarter the revenue increased by $28.4 million in Q3, which was in line with Q2 2021.
 This steady quarter-on-quarter growth shows the company is able to maintain a strong growth trajectory.

-Analysts covering the company are expecting the revenues to grow 32.2% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 30.3% over the next twelve months, although estimates are likely to change post earnings.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Hubspot's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 79.7% in Q2.
+HubSpot's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 79.4% in Q3.

-Sporting a market capitalisation of $27.2 billion, more than $1.21 billion in cash and with positive free cash flow over the last twelve months, we're confident that Hubspot has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $37 billion, more than $1.17 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.

-We were impressed by the exceptional revenue growth Hubspot delivered this quarter.
-And we were also excited to see it that it outperformed Wall St’s revenue expectations.
-On the other hand, it was unfortunate to see the slowdown in customer growth.
+We were impressed by the exceptional revenue growth HubSpot delivered this quarter.
+And we were also excited to see that it outperformed analysts' revenue expectations.
 Overall, this quarter's results seemed pretty positive and shareholders can feel optimistic.
-The company is down -1.7% on the results and currently trades at $580 per share.
+The company is flat on the results and currently trades at $776.74 per share.

 Is Now The Time?

-When considering Hubspot, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-There is a number of reasons why we think Hubspot is a great business.
-First, its revenue growth has been strong.
+When considering HubSpot, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
+There are a number of reasons why we think HubSpot is a great business.
+While we would expect growth rates to moderate from here, its revenue growth has been strong, over the last two years.
 On top of that, its impressive gross margins are indicative of excellent business economics, and its very efficient customer acquisition hints at the potential for strong profitability.